zaironjacobs/stock-position-calc/README.md

 $ sudo chmod +x dist/app
 ```

-Check for the executable in the created dist directory.
+The output file can be found in the dist folder.

 ------